 About halfway through the cooking time, when everything was starting to smell yummy and my family was beginning to ask when we would be eating dinner–even though dinner was hours away–I shifted the chicken in the slow cooker.
 I took the pieces from the bottom, which were now sizzling, and switched them out with the pieces that had been on top.
 Then I put all the pieces back in the slow cooker, placed the top back on, and let it cook for the remainder of the time.

 You know how you’ve heard about chicken that just falls off the bone and melts in your mouth?
 Yeah, well that’s what happened with this chicken.
 Though it wasn’t fried in a traditional sense, it sure tasted like a reasonable facsimile.
-We rounded out dinner with rice from the rice cooker and vegetables steamed in the microwave.
+We rounded out dinner with rice from the rice cooker and a great salad.

 8 thin chicken breasts

 2 cans baby corn, cut